bitpushr/plexdocs/docs/faq/content-issues.md

    4. Describe the problem you're having in as much detail as possible
    5. Hit **Send**

-   While this method isn't required, it helps me track and resolve issues more effectively by creating a searchable history of reported problems.
+   While this method isn't preferred, it will still inform me of reported problems.
 See the below video on how to do this.

 !!! example "Reporting issues within Plex"
     <center><video style="width:65%" controls="true" alt="type:video">